SC-TPP/LGBF/README.md

 This repository contains the Jupyter Notebook used to transform the LGBF raw data file on the Improvement Services Public Website into a more computer friendly format meant for data/performance analysts to use with Business Intelligence tools such as PowerBI.
 It also contains the resulting data in csv format.

+All data provided here is publically available on the Improvement Service's website.
+Any users should verify the validity of this data independently.
+There is no guarantee that the data transformations applied in the Notebook are correct (although I believe they are and have done some limited verification of this).

+Data will be refreshed each time a new file is publically available on the Improvement Services Website.

-The resulting data files and the descriptors for the fields within are as follows.
+The data files and the descriptors for the fields within are as follows.

 # Indicator Data.csv
 Main data file containing values, numerators, denominators, rankings and percentiles along with changes first and previous as json objects.